Liaquat Ali Khan: United Province legislation

-Allying with Muslim League
+Joining the Muslim League

-Ali Khan rose to become one of the influential members of the Muslim League, and was one of the central figures in the Muslim League delegation that attended the National Convention held at Calcutta.
-Earlier the British Government had formed the Simon Commission to recommend the constitutional and territorial reforms to the British Government.
+Khan rose to become one of the influential members of the Muslim League and was one of the central figures in the Muslim League delegation that attended the National Convention held at Calcutta.
+Earlier, the British Government had formed the Simon Commission to recommend the constitutional and territorial reforms to the British Government.
 The commission, compromising seven British Members of Parliament, headed under its Chairman Sir John Simon, met briefly with the Congress Party and Muslim League leaders.
 The commission had introduced the system of dyarchy to govern the provinces of British India, but these revisions met with harsh criticism and clamour by the Indian public.
 Motilal Nehru presented his Nehru Report to counter British charges.

-In December 1928, Ali Khan and Jinnah decided to discuss the Nehru Report.
-In 1930, Ali Khan and Jinnah attended the First Round Table Conference, but it ended in disaster, leading Jinnah to depart from British India to Great Britain.
-In 1932, Ali Khan married for a second time to Begum Ra'ana who was a prominent economist and academic who became an influential figure in the Pakistan movement.
+In December 1928, Khan and Jinnah decided to discuss the Nehru Report.
+In 1930, Khan and Jinnah attended the First Round Table Conference which ended in disaster, leading Jinnah to depart from British India to the UK.
+In 1932, Khan married for a second time to Begum Ra'ana who was a prominent economist and academic who became an influential figure in the Pakistan movement.